dswann101164/azure-noob-blog/posts/2025-11-09-buzzwords-meetings-confusion.md

 **The statement that's both true AND false, depending on your architecture.**

 **If your subscriptions are architected as cost centers:**
-- ✅ One subscription = One department/business unit
+- âœ… One subscription = One department/business unit
-- ✅ Subscription cost = Department cost
+- âœ… Subscription cost = Department cost
-- ✅ Native Azure cost reporting works perfectly
+- âœ… Native Azure cost reporting works perfectly
-- ✅ Simple chargeback to departments
+- âœ… Simple chargeback to departments

 **If your subscriptions are architected as security boundaries:**
-- ❌ Multiple departments share subscriptions
+- âŒ Multiple departments share subscriptions
-- ❌ Multiple applications per subscription
+- âŒ Multiple applications per subscription
-- ❌ Multiple cost centers per subscription
+- âŒ Multiple cost centers per subscription
-- ❌ Native reporting shows subscription totals only
+- âŒ Native reporting shows subscription totals only
-- ✅ **You MUST implement resource-level tagging for cost allocation**
+- âœ… **You MUST implement resource-level tagging for cost allocation**

 ---